lukaselsrode/projects/README.md

 An overview of all my public projects.
 I'm always open to job opportunities and contributing to projects I think have value.
 This repository is to demonstrate my programming proficiency.
 My main language is Python, but I am also comfortable writing in:
 C,Go,JavaScript,TypeScript,Bash.
 Always open to learning a new language and build "cool-stuff".
-I had another GitHub, but thought it'd be nice to start fresh with a new repository as I get back into the job-market.
+I had another GitHub, but thought it'd be nice to start fresh with a new repository.

 ## Project Overview